Home / Posts tagged "Abstract Nature Art"

 Mixed Media Abstract Landscape Paintings

 In the examples below the abstract landscapes are mixed media.
 Some of them are based off of an actual photograph of a landscape.
 The photograph has been altered various ways using programs.
 Additional painted layers have been added to form an abstract landscape that is very unique.
 Most of these abstract artworks focus on light and shadow.
 Some use geometric shapes and lines to divide up the softness of the landscape.
 Others use colored texture or fluid shapes to create imaginary forms that could be any number of things in a landscape such as trees or rocks .
 The unique forms, colors, and texture add a sense of drama and emotion that otherwise would not be there.
-You can view more abstract landscapes of this style right here on our website.
+You can view more abstract landscapes of this style right here on our website and also learn about the abstract art mixed media creative process.

 Large Abstract Landscape Painting Eternal Flame - Abstract Wall Art For Sale